turbot/steampipe-plugin-wiz/docs/tables/wiz_issue.md

   left join wiz_project as p on p.id = pr ->> 'id';
 ```

-### List all open high-severity issues with age more than 1 week
+### List all high-severity issues open for more than a week

 ```sql
 select